Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters.
-The description adds value beyond the schema by explaining when to omit 'since' and the default for tsc (telegraphic compression).
+Schema coverage is 100% with descriptions.
+Description adds value by explaining 'since' usage (omit for saved DBs) and tsc (telegraphic compression).
+Adds context beyond schema definitions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.